-The diversity of the decentralized U.S. standards system encourages competition and innovation, and is responsive to different customer needs.
+The diversity of the decentralized U.S. standards system encourages competition and innovation and is responsive to different customer needs.
 The power of the system lies in a broad spectrum of approaches, flexibility, and collaborative mechanisms.
 Tactical initiatives include:

-- ANSI should review its procedures to make sure that standards receiving the American National Standard (ANS) designation are relevant, and to ensure that good faith efforts are made to minimize conflict with other standards. - Traditional standards developers, consortia, and open source communities should consider collaboration and information exchange opportunities to identify areas of need to make standardization processes more efficient and coherent.
+- " ANSI should review its procedures to make sure that standards receiving the American National Standard (ANS) designation are relevant and to ensure that good faith efforts are made to minimize conflict with other standards. - " ANSI should proactively engage standards developers and others involved in standards-related activities in constructive, rich conversations related to cooperation and collaboration. - " The standards community should consider collaboration and information exchange opportunities to identify areas of need to make standardization processes more efficient and coherent, and formalize agreements as appropriate. - " Industry, consumers, and government should proactively engage with multiple standards developers to increase efficiencies in standards development activities and encourage interoperability among products, processes, and systems. - " Government should provide timely information on proposed regulatory actions in order to minimize conflict with existing or proposed standards.